 While clubs in Vegas like Omnia or XS are a popular route for a Bachelorette party to go, many prefer to avoid that scene.

 Try creating your own pub crawl.
 Whether jumping from bar to bar on Fremont Street, the Linq Promenade, or from casino bar to casino bar on the Strip, you are sure to meet new people and have a blast.

 Hit a day club pool party

 The daytime pool party scene in Vegas is a great way to enjoy time together and blow off some steam with your bridal party.
 When selecting a party scene, there are a lot of options including Encore Beach Club, Marquee Dayclub, Daylight Beach Club, and Wet Republic.

-Among our favorites though is Drai’s on the roof of Cromwell.
+Among my favorites though is Drai’s on the roof of Cromwell.
 Its positioning center Strip serves as the perfect spot to experience Vegas.